 Diabetic retinopathy is detected during an eye examination that includes:

-Should we suspect that you need treatment for macular edema, we may ask you to have a test called fluorescein angiography, during which a special dye is injected into the arm and photographed as it passes through the blood vessels in the retina.
-This test allows us to find the leaking blood vessels and to target them during laser surgery.
+Many times we also do a more thorough test, called fluorescein angiography, during which a special dye is injected into the arm and photographed as it passes through the blood vessels in the retina.
+This test allows us to find leaking blood vessels and to target them during laser surgery.

 There are several treatments for diabetic retinopathy: laser surgery, intraocular injections of medications to reduce retinal swelling or to suppress blood vessel growth, and vitrectomy.
 Combinations of these treatments are very effective in reducing vision loss from this disease.
 In fact, even people with advanced retinopathy have a 90 percent chance of keeping their vision when they are treated early.
 However, it is important to note that although these treatments are very successful, they do not cure diabetic retinopathy, and they also do not cure your underlying diabetes.

-Central serous choroidoretinopathy, the collection of fluid under the retina, results in visual distortion.
+Central serous choreoretinopathy, the collection of fluid under the retina, results in visual distortion.
 As the name suggests, this condition most seriously affects central vision.

 Patients often complain of a blind spot, decreased or blurry vision, and distortion of shapes such that straight lines may appear bent or crooked.
 The vision may be minimally to significantly affected, with visual acuities ranging from normal (20/20) to 20/200.

 The disease primarily affects young adults ages 20 to 45.
 Men are affected ten times more frequently than women.
 Coincidentally, many patients tend to live very stressful lives.